 Vitulix is a feed block specifically designed for young dairy/beef calves out on Spring pasture.
 It is the only concentrated concentrate on the market to look after your youngstock whatever the weather.
-It provides calves with a complete feed and supplies all their required protected minerals and vitamins.
-It is made from dehydrated molasses and has a dry matter content of 97%.

 Advantages of feeding vitulix:

 - Provides 25% more energy than bagged feed

 - Contains protected protein, oils and trace elements

 - Includes three protected sources of copper

 - Reduces bullying at the trough